jaronowitz/frankenfit/design_notes.md

   passing logic. ``Pipeline`` would have to become a core class.

-  One could even imagine the call-chain API hanging on ``Transform`` rather than ``Pipeline``... you'd longer need to begin a de-novo call-chain with an empty ``ff.Pipeline()``... but by having the call-chain API on the super class of all Transforms, we'd severely interfere with the namespaces of all Transforms' parameters.
+  One could even imagine the call-chain API hanging on ``Transform`` rather than on ``Pipeline``... you'd no longer need to begin a de-novo call-chain with an empty ``ff.Pipeline()``... but by having the call-chain API on the super class of all Transforms, we'd severely interfere with the namespaces of all Transforms' parameters.

 * ``Transform.fit(df)``, ``StatelessTransform.apply(df)``,
   ``Pipeline.apply(df)`` could be implemented by prepending a ``ReadDataFrame`` to